 Anxiety disorders often have onset during childhood and adolescence (median age, 11 years).
-Prevalence of anxiety disorders usually decreases in the middle and older adult years and is the lowest among adults ages 65 to 79 years.1 Anxiety disorders have long-term effects that include impaired quality of life and functioning and sizeable economic costs.
+The prevalence of anxiety disorders decreases in the middle and older adult years and is lowest among adults aged 65 to 79 years.1 Anxiety disorders have long-term effects that include impaired quality of life and functioning and sizeable economic costs.

-There is a lack of evidence on screening rates for anxiety.1 Underdetection appears to be common.
-This may be because patients with anxiety disorders present with other complaints, such as sleep disturbances or somatic complaints.1 One study found that only 13.3% of primary care patients with generalized anxiety disorder presented with anxiety as the chief complaint; more common complaints in these patients were somatic complaints (47.8%), pain (34.7%), and sleep disturbance (32.5%).23 Delays in treatment initiation also commonly occur.
-Only 11% of American adults with an anxiety disorder started treatment within the first year of onset; the median time to treatment initiation was 23 years.3,4 A U.S. study of 965 primary care patients found that only 41% of patients with an anxiety disorder were receiving treatment for their disorder.1,24
+There is a lack of evidence on screening rates for anxiety disorders.1 Underdetection appears to be common.
+This may be because patients with anxiety disorders present with other concerns, such as sleep disturbances or somatic issues.1 One study found that only 13.3% of primary care patients with generalized anxiety disorder presented with anxiety as the chief concern; more common concerns in these patients were somatic issues (47.8%), pain (34.7%), and sleep disturbance (32.5%).22 Delays in treatment initiation also commonly occur.
+Only 11% of US adults with an anxiety disorder started treatment within the first year of onset; the median time to treatment initiation was 23 years.3,4 A US study of 965 primary care patients found that only 41% of patients with an anxiety disorder were receiving treatment for their disorder.1,23

 Other Related USPSTF Recommendations

-The USPSTF has recommendations on mental health topics pertaining to adults, including screening for depression and suicide risk (in progress), preventive counseling interventions for perinatal depression,25 screening for unhealthy drug use,26 and screening and behavioral counseling interventions for alcohol use.27
+The USPSTF has recommendations on mental health topics pertaining to adults, including screening for depression and suicide risk,24 preventive counseling interventions for perinatal depression,25 screening for unhealthy drug use,26 and screening and behavioral counseling interventions for alcohol use.27

 Scope of Review